csterritt/worker-d1-drizzle/README.md

     PO_APP_ID='<your pushover app id>'
     PO_USER_ID='<your pushover user id>'

-For development, set the same environment variables as above, but put them in a `.dev.vars` file in the root directory of the project.
-Also set the `NODE_ENV` environment variable to `development`.
-For testing email sign up, you'll have to run the [mailpit](https://github.com/axllent/mailpit) server locally with its SMTP server port set to 1025 (which is the default).
+#### Development

+For development, can copy the `.dev.vars.all.template` into `.dev.vars.all` file (which is in `.gitignore`) in the root directory of the project.
+See the script `run-dev.sh` for how to run the development server, and how it sets up `.dev.vars` from the `.dev.vars.all` file.
+For ease of command line usage, you can use the `go` script.

 ### Setting up for production